 - The Lasell College Achievement Award: $8,000 per year for students with a recalculated high school GPA of 2.4 to 2.69.

-- The Lasell College Trustee Scholarship: $14,000 per year for students with a GPA of 3.5 and higher.
+- The Lasell College Trustees Scholarship: $14,000 per year for students with a GPA of 3.5 and above

 For students who wish to be considered for additional institutional financial assistance, we require students complete the Free Application for Federal Student Aid.
-For the 2015-16 academic year this form will become available on January 1, 2015.
-Students should complete the FAFSA at www.fafsa.ed.gov.
+For the 2017-18 academic year, students should complete the FAFSA at www.fafsa.ed.gov.
 Students who demonstrate additional financial need for assistance may be offered Lasell College Grant funding in addition to any federal and state grants and loans they may qualify for.
 See our Federal Aid page for more details.